Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment2/README.md

 # The first part of assignment 2 was AlbumOfAliases.sql, in it I make a select statement where things are selected based on a range of prices, and assign Aliases to the columns.
 # There was also some ordering of the rows.
-# B is more practice with Aliases and with ordering and limiting with where.
+# StepB is more practice with Aliases and with ordering and limiting with where.